 To establish the University's policy prohibiting sex and/or gender-based harassment and misconduct, as well as to define types of misconduct that must be reported.
 This policy is a companion to University Policy AD91, Discrimination and Harassment and Related Inappropriate Conduct.

 The University is committed to equal access to programs, facilities, admission and employment for all persons.
 It is the policy of the University to maintain an environment free of harassment and free of discrimination against any person because of age, race, color, ancestry, national origin, religion, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, sexual orientation, marital or family status, pregnancy, pregnancy-related conditions, physical or mental disability, gender, perceived gender, gender identity, gender expression, genetic information or political ideas.
 Discriminatory conduct and harassment, as well as sexual misconduct and relationship violence, violates the dignity of individuals, impedes the realization of the University’s educational mission, and will not be tolerated.
 Gender-based and sexual harassment, including sexual violence, are forms of gender discrimination in that they deny or limit an individual’s ability to participate in or benefit from University programs or activities.

 This policy shall not be construed to restrict academic freedom at the University, nor shall it be construed to restrict constitutionally protected expression.

 Conduct prohibited by this policy may also violate Title IX of the Education Amendments of 1972 and Title VII of the Civil Rights Act of 1964, as well as other applicable federal and state laws.
-Danny Shaha is the Title IX Coordinator.
-Deputy Title IX Coordinators include Karen Feldbaum, Interim Senior Director of the Office of Student Conduct; Kim Lantz Yoder, Equity Officer, Penn State College of Medicine; Charmelle Green, Associate Athletic Director of Intercollegiate Athletics; and Julie Del Giorno, Director of Athletics Integrity and Investigative Services.
+Chris Harris is the Title IX Coordinator.
+Deputy Title IX Coordinators include Charmelle Green, Senior Associate Athletic Director of Intercollegiate Athletics and Kim Lantz Yoder, Equity Officer, Penn State College of Medicine.
 Additional information about how to contact these individuals, or to otherwise pursue or report a violation of this Policy, is set forth below.